🥇 5 Best Oil Filter Bob Is The Oil Guy Of 2021 – Reviewed & Tested

 There is a silicone anti-drain valve here too.
 So you won’t have internal leakages and dry starts either.
 Silicone is actually better than nitrile rubber.
 It survives extreme temperature far better.

 Functionally, it has little to no flaws.
 However, this is not always my first choice.
 You can get a product as good as this one, at a lower rate.

 The FILTECH technology in the media of the oil filter is the most prominent feature here.
-It serves as an advanced engine security by filtering out the impurities.
-It prevents premature wear and most of the possibility of engine failure as the impure oil is eliminated.
+It serves as advanced engine security by filtering out the impurities.
 However, the media here is unique.
 It is not pure synthetic but a better version of it.
 A blend of natural and synthetic components ensures a better filtration and protects the engine.
 The oil filter is a bigger one as well.
 The area is at least 42% larger than any other product.
 A thicker media by around 30% can filter out the more persistent impurities as well.

 The silicone anti-drain valve again is a superior component compared to rubber ones.
 It serves against leakage and provides a flow of clean oil when you start the engine.
 It again prevents dry starts as well.

 The Double-locked rolled seam again provides a leak-free canister.